A Comprehensive Beginner’s Guide to Futures Contract

 Step 4: Learn the Trading Platform

 Take the time to familiarize yourself with the trading platform provided by your broker.
-Explore its features, understand how to execute trades, analyze charts, and monitor your positions.
+Explore its features, understand how to execute trades, analyze , and monitor your positions.
 Practice using the platform's demo account or paper trading feature to gain confidence before risking real money.

 Step 5: Develop a Trading Plan